Benh83/die-vs-dieless-manufacturing/README.md

 # machina-industrial-scale-enablement

 **Live model:** `https://benh83.github.io/machina-industrial-scale-enablement/`

-> _[YOUR INTRO: who you are, in one or two sentences, and why this question interested you.]_

 ## The question

-How does dieless robotic sheet-metal forming (Machina Labs' RoboCraftsman) change the **size of custom metal-fabrication firm that can break even, and be efficient**?
+How does dieless robotic sheet-metal forming (Machina Labs' RoboCraftsman) change the size of custom metal-fabrication firm that can break even, and be efficient?
 Firm size is measured two ways: **employees** and **units produced per year**.

 > _[YOUR FRAMING: why firm size is the right lens.
 For example, minimum efficient scale, entry barriers, and what happens to market structure when a per-design fixed cost disappears.]_